 Following is everything you need to know about a career as a surveyor with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-Surveyor If you are a Professional Land Surveyor with experience, please read on!
-Top Reasons to Work with Us We are an established firm looking to add an experienced surveyor to our team!
-Apply ...
+Land Surveyor If you are a Professional Land Surveyor in Oregon with solid experience, please read on!
+Top Reasons to Work with Us ---If you love to explore "The City of Roses" and aiming for work ...

 Surveyors make precise measurements to determine property boundaries.
 They provide data relevant to the shape and contour of the Earth's surface for engineering, mapmaking, and construction projects.

 Surveyors mark and document the location of legal property lines.
 For example, when a house or commercial building is bought or sold, surveyors may mark property boundaries to prevent or resolve disputes.
 They use a variety of measuring equipment depending upon the type of survey.

 When taking measurements in the field, surveyors make use of the Global Positioning System (GPS), a system of satellites that locates reference points with a high degree of precision.
 Surveyors use handheld GPS units and automated systems known as robotic total stations to collect relevant information about the terrain they are surveying.
 Surveyors then interpret and verify the results on a computer.